Is a Shredded Memory Foam Pillow Better?

 Traditional memory foam is not very breathable.
 A single piece of dense foam doesn’t allow air to circulate freely so it will absorb and retain the warm humid air generated by your body.
-Conversely, a breathable pillow filling will allow warm air to escape while being replaced with fresh, cool air.
+Alternatively, a breathable pillow filling type will allow warm air to escape while being replaced with fresh, cool air.

 Fortunately shredded memory foam offers improved breathability.
 There’s considerably more negative space for air to flow freely between the pieces of filling inside the pillow.
 This prevents it from getting uncomfortably warm like a traditional solid-piece memory foam pillow.
 It certainly isn’t as breathable as buckwheat hulls or microbead pillow filling, but it isn’t an uncomfortable obstacle to good rest either.
 My stay-cool rating: Meh… C+